 The Graduate School establishes and administers graduate student policies and procedures campus- wide for the University of Florida.
-Policies and requirements listed in this handbook are either clarifications of those described in the Graduate Catalog or additional requirements or policies of the Master of Science in Epidemiology Program.
-The Master of Science in Epidemiology Program is administered through the Department of Epidemiology, which is housed in both the Colleges of Public Health and Health Professions and Medicine.
+Policies and requirements listed in this handbook are either clarifications of those described in the Graduate Catalog or additional requirements or policies of the MSE Program in Epidemiology.
+The MSE Program in Epidemiology is administered by the Department of Epidemiology, which is housed in both the Colleges of Public Health and Health Professions and Medicine.